CollaboRateMgmt/CollaboRate/README.md

 # What is CollaboRate?

 CollaboRate is a process and a [simple software tool](https://sohrabsaran.github.io/CollaboRate/CollaboRate.html).
 It is the best IT project management process known so far.
-It enables a substantial portion of commercial (closed-source) software project activity to be [crowdsourced](https://en.m.wikipedia.org/wiki/Crowdsourcing).
+It enables many commercial (closed-source) software project activities to be [crowdsourced](https://en.m.wikipedia.org/wiki/Crowdsourcing).
 It does this more effectively than any other known crowdsourcing method.

 In the context of CollaboRate, we define 'crowdsourcing' as follows:
 "Enable a very large number of people (the crowd), to work on the same project at the same time".